StAR: Segment Anything Reasoner: Methodology

 \subsection{Pipeline Overview and Preliminaries}

 In this section, we detail the components that constitute the foundation of the StAR framework.
 Following prior works~\cite{liu2025seg_zero, visionreasoner}, StAR adopts a reasoning-segmentation decoupled design: an MLLM performs reasoning over the input query-image pair to predict bbox/point coordinates, which are subsequently used as visual prompts for SAM 2~\cite{ravi2025sam2} to extract the final masks.
 The pipeline of our framework is illustrated in Fig.~\ref{fig:pipeline_overview}.
-Specifically, given a text query $\mathbf{T}$ and the input image $\mathbf{I}$, the reasoning module $\mathcal{F}_{\text{ \emph{MLLM}}}$ generates a chain-of-thought (CoT) reasoning~\cite{wei2022cot} trace and then predicts the bounding boxes $\{\mathbf{B}_i\}_{i=1}^{N_{\text{ \emph{pred}}}}$ and representative points $\{\mathbf{P}_i\}_{i=1}^{N_{\text{ \emph{pred}}}}$ for the target regions associated with the query.
+Specifically, given a text query $\mathbf{T}$ and the input image $\mathbf{I}$, the reasoning module $\mathcal{F}_{\text{ \emph{MLLM}}}$ generates a chain-of-thought (CoT)~\cite{wei2022cot} reasoning trace and then predicts the bounding boxes $\{\mathbf{B}_i\}_{i=1}^{N_{\text{ \emph{pred}}}}$ and representative points $\{\mathbf{P}_i\}_{i=1}^{N_{\text{ \emph{pred}}}}$ for the target regions associated with the query.
 Lastly, these predictions are passed to the segmentation module $\mathcal{F}_{\text{ \emph{SAM}}}$ to produce the final binary masks $\{\mathbf{M}_i\}_{i=1}^{N_{\text{ \emph{pred}}}}$.
-This procedure can be formulated as: With this forward pipeline, we keep SAM 2 frozen and apply RLVR directly on the MLLM to enhance its visual reasoning capability.
+This procedure can be formulated as:

+With this forward pipeline, we keep SAM 2 frozen and apply RLVR directly on the MLLM to enhance its visual reasoning capability.

 \textbf{Group Relative Policy Optimization (GRPO).} We adopt GRPO~\cite{shao2024deepseekmath}, a variant of Proximal Policy Optimization~\cite{schulman2017ppo}, as our core RLVR algorithm.
 Instead of using a value function, it estimates the advantage using a \emph{normalized reward} within a group of responses to the same prompt.
 Specifically, for each question $q$, GRPO first samples a group of $n$ rollouts $\{o_{i}\}^n_{i=1}$ from the old policy $\pi_{\theta_{old}}$; each rollout is then evaluated with reward functions, producing a reward vector $\{r_{i}\}^n_{i=1}$.
 Finally, GRPO optimizes the policy model by maximizing the following objective: